qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Optional - Code tour.md

 },
 ~~~

 Notice the token `${{TEAMSFX_ENV}}` in one of the icon names.
-Teams Toolkit will replace this token with your environment name, such as "local" or "dev" (for an Azure deployment in development).
+Teams Toolkit will replace this token with your environment name, such as `local` or `dev` (for an Azure deployment in development).
 Thus, the icon color will change depending on the environment.

-Now have a look at the "name" and "description".
+Now have a look at the `name` and `description`.
 Notice that the description is quite long!
 This is important so both users and Copilot can learn what your application does and when to use it.

 ~~~json
     "name": {